stlab/better-code/better-code/src/chapter-2-contracts.md

 #### Encapsulating invariants

-An even better idea is to use *encapsulate* the invariant in a type, and document _that_.
+An even better idea is to *encapsulate* the invariant in a type, and document _that_.
 So instead of using an `SQLDatabase` type directly, you could create an `EmployeeDatabase` type with a private `SQLDatabase`, whose public API always upholds that invariant.
 Now